OctopusDeploy/blog/blog/2022-12/github-actions-for-octopus-deploy-v3/index.md

 ## Environment variable names

-We [advocate using environment variables, rather than the CLI parameters, in the actions](https://octopus.com/blog/new-in-github-actions#improved-usability) as this has security benefits.
+We [advocate using environment variables](https://octopus.com/blog/new-in-github-actions#improved-usability) in the actions, rather than the CLI parameters, for the security benefits.

 We still encourage you to use environment variables for setting sensitive values (i.e. API keys), but in the new version of the actions, the names have changed, because it's no longer the Octopus CLI picking them up.